 the budget guidelines.

-April 15th.
-Grants are awarded January 31st and April 30th.
+May 15th.
+Grants will be awarded January 31st and May 31st.

 The names of grant recipients will be posted on the Foundation's website